e3u3/Special-Topics-MLIP-Coursework/README.md

-# Special-Topics-MLIP-Coursework
+# ECE285- Special-Topics-Machine Learning for Image Processing - Coursework at UCSD

-Assignments part of Machine Learning for Image Processing Coursework
+Assignments part of MLIP Coursework (Fall'19)